Big Mami

 Alejandra Montes Luna (born December 25, 1989) is a Mexican luchadora professional wrestler, best known by the ring name Big Mami.
 She currently signed to Lucha Libre AAA Worldwide (AAA).
 She is a former AAA World Mixed Tag Team Champion with Niño Hamburguesa.

 Professional wrestling career

 Independent circuit (2006–2016)

 Luna made her debut on the independent circuit under the name Big Mama, teaming with Super Nina, they defeated Cat Killer & El Rebelde.
-With the passage of time, Mamo fought in other independent promotions such as Reyes del Ring, International Wrestling League, Universal Wrestling Entertainment, among others.
+With the passage of time, Mami fought in other independent promotions such as Reyes del Ring, International Wrestling League, Universal Wrestling Entertainment, among others.

 On February 15, 2013, Mama had a match in Fusion Ichiban Silver Astro Benefit Show for the Fusion Ichiban Kawai Women's Championship, which was won by Ludark Shaitan.
 In mid-2015, Mama won her first championship in her career, after defeating India Mazahua and Lady Maravilla crowning herself as HUMO Women's Champion.
 On July 26 in the function of Promotions HUMO Female Stars, Mama lost her title to her rival Lady Maravilla.